ldionne/ldionne.github.io/_posts/2015-03-16-laziness-as-a-comonad.md

 laziness.
 The last thing we must check is whether the properties of a Comonad are respected by `Lazy`.
 There are two equivalent sets of laws that must be satisfied in order to be a Comonad, so we can pick either of those.
-Since I find it easier, I'll pick the one with `duplicate` and `transform`.
+Since I find it easier, I'll pick the one with `duplicate`, `transform` and `extract`, and then I'll make sure that my implementation of `extend` agrees with the default definition in terms of `transform` and `duplicate`.
 Translated from Haskell to C++, the laws look like:

 {% highlight c++ %}